-Since the advent of Steam as the goto game distribution behemoth, rival platforms have been left quarreling over the meager scraps.
+Since the advent of Steam as the go-to game distribution giant, rival platforms have been left quarreling for the leftovers.
 CD Projekt Red’s GoG.com, Humble Bundle, and even Discord: you name it, their attempts to ward consumers away is an indistinguishable dent in Valve’s seemingly indomitable empire.

 Although such sites control a marginal part of the digital distribution market and don’t necessarily have the same clout as Steam, they aren’t to be ignored as they, more often than not, entice players with discounted prices on even the biggest AAA titles.